Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: The correspondence for the quintic three-fold in genus zero

 We can finally state the required factorization property for the fundamental classes.
 We have

 The crucial fact is that the degree of $\mu_I$ equals one\footnote {The stabilizers on the generic points of both sides are isomorphic to $\pmmu_5\times \pmmu_5$: on the right-hand side the two generators act by rotating the fibres of each $\wt A_4$-structure, whereas on the left-hand side one generator rotates the fibres of the $\wt A_4$-structure and the other operates on the curve by means of an automorphism acting locally as $(x,y)\mapsto (\xi_5 x,y)$ and commonly named the ``ghost'' automorphism.
 See discussion of ``$\mu_{l,I}$'' in \cite[p.10]{CZ} for a proof.}.
+Similarly, and precisely as in \cite{CZ}, we can define the substack $\Scal_{\irr,q}$ of $\Scal$ whose objects are triples ($\wt A_4$-curve, node, a choice of a branch of the node) where the node is nonseparating and the local index at the chosen branch is $(q+1)/5$.
+We have

+The above description extends word for word the description of factorization properties of Witten's top Chern class given in \cite{CZ}.
 There is one point, however, where the presence of Witten's top Chern class simplifies things in \cite{CZ}: since the cycle $\textstyle{c_\W\left({\pmb{\iii}}\right)}$ vanishes as soon as one of the entries of $\pmb \iii$ equals $4$, in \cite{CZ} we did not need to carry out the calculation outside the range $[0,3]$.
-We go through the proof focusing on this situation.
-The claim can be phrased in terms of differential operators on the partitions functions: it says that $\partial \Dcal_{\tw}^0 /\partial s_l$ equals $P_l \Dcal_{\tw}^0$, where $P_l$ is the operator
+We need to go through the argument focusing on this situation.
+This will allow us to illustrate how the claim essentially follows from Proposition \ref{pro:GRR}.
+Indeed, the quantization of $\oplus_{i=0}^4 {B_{l+1}\left(\frac{i+1}{5}\right)} z^l/{(l+1)!}$ is the differential operator notice that the upper indices $\iii$ and $\iii'$ range in $[0,4]$ and we used the convention $(g^{\iii,\iii'})=(g_{\iii,\iii'})^{-1}$ for $(g_{\iii,\iii'})=(\ ,\ )_{\tw}$.
+Therefore, we need to show that $\partial \Dcal_{\tw} /\partial s_l$ equals $P_l \Dcal_{\tw}$; which is Proposition \ref{pro:GRR} and can be proven as in \cite{CZ} with a minor modification when $g^{\iii,\iii'}=g^{4,4}$.
+There the following equations \eqref{eq:sector4} and \eqref{eq:sector4irr} are involved.